-The side-by-side display below illustrates the physical size and weight of the Canon T7i and the Canon T6.
+The physical size and weight of the Canon T7i and the Canon T6 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T7i – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the T7i – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6 is somewhat smaller (1 percent) than the Canon T7i.
-Moreover, the T6 is slightly lighter (9 percent) than the T7i.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T7i and the Canon T6are of equal size.
+However, the T6 is markedly lighter (9 percent) than the T7i.
 In this context, it is worth noting that neither the T7i nor the T6 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Canon T7i (⇒ rgt)||131 mm||100 mm||76 mm||532 g||600||no||2017||749||latest||check|